alexjuhan/UCI_Cybersecurity/PenetrationTest/PenetrationTestReport.md

 ```
 Risk Rating: Critical
 ```

-Description

 ```
-Rekall has allowed data that risks the company’s security to be publicly
+Description: Rekall has allowed data that risks the company’s security to be publicly
 accessible online.
 For example, Rekall has a GitHub repository that contains
 sensitive information, including a username and password that our team used
 to exploit the windows server.
 Additionally, a domain lookup of the server